 The question about what it is to be a woman will be the major topic of this study.
 Selected works of philosophy and related disciplines, both ancient and contemporary, will be critically examined.
-(Also listed as WST 310.)
 Prerequisite: ENG 101 recommended.

 PHL 315 Ancient Philosophy (3)